VWS-Python/vws-python/README.md

 Targets sometimes get stuck at the "Processing" stage meaning that they cannot be deleted.
 When this happens, create a new target database to use for testing.

+## Skipping tests

+Set either `SKIP_MOCK` or `SKIP_REAL` to skip tests against the mock, or tests against the real implementation, for tests which run against both.

 # Documentation

 To build the documentation, first install the dependencies: